Award winning Cheltenham Wedding Photographer

 How do we get our pictures?

 ALL of your high resolution images will be copied onto USB.
-I will also put a folder of low resolution images ideal for use on social media on your USB too, the same pictures just in a smaller file size.
-The USB will be in a presentation box, there are no watermarks on any of your images and there are no copyright restrictions, they are all yours, you can share & print as much as you like.
+I will also put a folder of low resolution images ideal for use on social media on your USB too.
+The same pictures just in a smaller file size.
+The USB will be in a presentation box.
+There are no watermarks on any of your images and there are no copyright restrictions.
+The images are all yours, you can share & print as much as you like.
 In addition I also produce a slideshow of a selection of your images set to your first dance music this will be on your USB & on DVD.
 For your security I keep two back up copies of every wedding I photograph.

 Do you take Colour and Black & White pictures?